 In my opinion, bananas are one of nature’s perfect foods.
 My day wouldn’t be complete without a banana or two.
-I eat a banana every morning before I work out and sometimes afterward, too.
+I eat at least one every morning before I work out and sometimes afterward, too.

-How To Make Banana Milk
+How to Make Banana Milk

-If you want to take it up a notch, you can also add a little vanilla, pinch of sea salt and cinnamon.
-(Plus banana milk lends itself to loads of variations—strawberry and chocolate peanut butter are my faves.)
+If you want to take it up a notch, you can also add a little vanilla, a pinch of sea salt, and cinnamon.
+Plus, banana milk lends itself to loads of variations—strawberry and chocolate + peanut butter are my faves.)

 The Health Benefits of Banana Milk

-The potassium in bananas provides cardiovascular benefits; helping the heart function normally, and lowering blood pressure.
+The potassium in bananas provides cardiovascular benefits—helping the heart function normally and lowering blood pressure.
 That potassium is also excellent for preventing muscle cramps, making it a favorite of athletes and anyone needing to replenish their electrolytes.

-Bonus: bananas are very inexpensive, making this one of the most budget-friendly non-dairy milks.
+Bonus: bananas are very inexpensive, making this one of the most budget-friendly nondairy milks.